Everything You Need To Know About The New Weight Loss Drugs

 Is taking these weight loss drugs right for you?

 Ozempic is FDA approved for patients with type 2 diabetes and is not approved for weight loss.
-Wegovy is FDA-approved only for patients with obesity, or who are overweight and have at least one weight-related health condition.
-Due to the risk of thyroid cancer, if you or any family member has ever had a type of thyroid cancer, taking Wegovy may be dangerous.
-Similarly, if you have sensitivity to gastrointestinal problems, this drug may not be right for you.
+Due to the risk of thyroid cancer, if you or any family member has ever had a type of thyroid cancer, taking any of these 4 drugs may be dangerous.
+Similarly, if you have sensitivity to gastrointestinal problems, these drugs may not be right for you.

-Another thing to consider is the cost, which is much higher in the U.S. compared to other countries.[10]
-If insurance does not cover the cost, one monthly dose of Ozempic costs about $900, and the cost for Wegovy is about $1,350 per month.[11],[12] Since they are relatively new, there are no generic versions of Ozempic or Wegovy.
+Another thing to consider is the cost, which is much higher in the U.S. compared to other countries.[11]
+If insurance does not cover the cost, one monthly dose of Ozempic costs about $900, and the cost for Wegovy is about $1,350 per month.[12],[13] The cost of Mounjaro is similar to Ozempic and Zepbound costs somewhat less than Wegovy.
+Since they are relatively new, there are no generic versions.
 You may be able to lower the costs of these drugs through savings programs or through coverage on your health insurance plan.
-Many private insurance providers cover Wegovy and Ozempic when it’s used to treat Type 2 diabetes.
+Many private insurance providers cover these drugs to treat Type 2 diabetes.
 When used for weight-loss purposes, it is much less likely to be covered.
 Medicare does not cover these drugs, although patients, doctors, and Congress are pressuring Medicare to do so.

 If you are eligible and interested in taking these drugs, you should first and foremost make sure to talk to your physician and discuss what to expect, the possible side effects, and your medical history.
 If you are not eligible for these drugs or are not interested in using them, there are other methods available that can help you lose weight and improve your health if you stick with them.
 These include exercising daily or regularly, developing healthier eating habits, and knowing when to eat.